How to Comply with FLSA Overtime Regulations

 - Nursing mothers

-Are you compliant with FLSA overtime regulations and other requirements?
-Stay tuned as we explore some of the top FLSA regulations every employer should know.
+It’s vital to understand FLSA overtime regulations and other requirements and whether you are compliant.
+Let’s explore some of the top FLSA regulations every employer should know.

-There are recent updates to FLSA overtime regulations all employers should be aware of.
-As of January 1, 2020, the threshold for salaried employees under the so-called “white collar exemptions” was raised from $455 per week ($23,600 a year) to $684 per week ($35,568 a year).
+As of January 1, 2020, the FLSA overtime regulation threshold for salaried employees under the so-called “white collar exemptions” was raised from $455 per week ($23,600 a year) to $684 per week ($35,568 a year).
 This means that an employee who didn’t qualify for overtime pay last year could this year.

 Paying employees who qualify for overtime is important (and the law).
 But there are different categories of exempt employees to be aware of to avoid misclassification.